-This document introduces the storage options in Google Cloud for high performance computing (HPC) workloads, and explains when to use parallel file systems like Lustre for HPC workloads.
+This document introduces the storage options in Google Cloud for high performance computing (HPC) workloads, and explains when to use parallel file systems for HPC workloads.
 In a parallel file system, several clients use parallel I/O paths to access shared data that's stored across multiple networked storage nodes.

 The information in this document is intended for architects and administrators who design, provision, and manage storage for data-intensive HPC workloads.
 The document assumes that you have a conceptual understanding of network file systems (NFS), parallel file systems, POSIX, and the storage requirements of HPC applications.